All Episodes

 And when I cut it down, I could immediately see something very unusual there.

-And so I took some slabs like that and I took them home and I polished them and whatnot and made some samples out of it.
+And so I took some slabs like that, and I took them home, and I polished them and whatnot and made some samples out of it.

-but what we have there is a tree that in 1975, at the time of the incident, you know this
+But what we have there is a tree that in 1975, at the time of the incident, was, you know, and you know this by counting the growth rings.

-by counting the growth rings.
-You have a dark ring for winter and a white ring for the growing
+You've got a dark ring for winter and a white ring for the growing season, you know, summer growing season.

-count back 17 years from the time this tree was cut down, and there is 1975, and all of
+After 1975, and the way I find 1975 is count back, you know, 17 years from the time this tree was cut down, and there's 1975, and all of a sudden these rings are three to five times bigger in width.

-Good Lord!
+Good Lord.

 Yeah, and the change is just abrupt.

-I take it that you've talked to some people, experts, about how this could be?
+I take it that you've talked to some people, experts, about how this could be.

-He said that he was too busy, and there's other people that I've talked to that gave me various excuses.
+And there's other people that I've talked to that gave me various excuses.

 I haven't been able to find anybody yet of the right type of people.

-I already know what we would hear from Forest Service personnel, because they know that thinning and logging produces increased growth.
+I already know what we would hear from Forest Service personnel because they know that thinning and logging produces increased growth.

 That's another thing.

-See, if this was natural in any way, it would either occur because of the logging, which
+See, if this was natural in any way, it would either occur because of the logging, which means that the growth rings would be wider for three to four years prior to 1975 when logging actually occurred.

-But they were never thin.
+But they were never thinned.

 And there's just no explanation for it.